-Like all of the other weeks, this is going to be the process for doing this area.
+To begin, here is the process for doing this area.
 I’ll go more into detail for each part of your bathroom and linen closet but this is the general plan:

-- Second clean out the freshly cleared out space.
+- Second, clean the freshly cleared out space.

 - Third, go through each item to see if it fits into the keep, donate/sell, fix or throw away category.